imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 | `POP` | `max_op_count - op_count` times |

 An `op_count + 1` program differs from an `op_count` program by only a single instance of the `OPCODE` instruction.
-At the same time, we have full control over the stack arguments prepared for each instance of the `OPCODE` instruction - in the simplest case we always push the same value.
+At the same time, we have full control over the stack arguments prepared for each instance of the `OPCODE` instruction - in the simplest case we provide the same set of arguments for each instance of `OPCODE`.

-This layout is naturally extended to `OPCODE`s which remove from and push to the stack different numbers of values.
+This layout is naturally extended to OPCODEs which remove from and push to the stack different numbers of values.

-Such programs are later used to estimate the marginal cost of the `OPCODE` instruction, for every `OPCODE` we are interested in.
+Such programs are later used to estimate the marginal cost of every `OPCODE` we are interested in.
-The estimation is based off a premise, that if we can capture the trend of increasing timer measurements (`measure_total`, see above), in function of growing `op_count`, we can conclude that the slope of this trend is proportional to the computational cost of `OPCODE`.
+The estimation is based on a premise, that if we can capture the trend of increasing timer measurements (`measure_total`, see above), in function of growing `op_count`, we can conclude that the slope of this trend is proportional to the computational cost of `OPCODE`.
 In other words, we are estimating the marginal increase of computational cost (time spent executing) as a function of the marginal increase of the program (by a single instance of `OPCODE`).

 It turns out, that a simple linear regression is capable of capturing such trend very reliably, given some additional data clean-up measures.